Wheat: From Field to Table

 Research & Breeding

 All bread starts as a seed, but not just any seed.
-It has been carefully selected by trained scientists who hand pick the seeds, or kernels, to become a new wheat variety.
+Trained scientists carefully select the seeds.
+These scientists hand pick the seeds, or kernels, to become a new wheat variety.
 Out of thousands of candidates to be a new variety of wheat, only a handful make the cut.

 These selected varieties become available to farmers who plant them in soil and nurture them for months while they grow into wheat plants.
 These farmers make choices about how to best nurture the growing plants with fertilizer and other nutrients.